ridhomain/dws/diary.md

 All subtasks for Task 12 are complete.
 The service now supports an admin WebSocket endpoint for streaming agent table events with proper authentication and session management.

 **Next Steps:** Determine the next task based on Task Master.

+## Session - 2025-05-20 00:20:59 (GMT+7)

+**Implemented Readiness Checks:**
+- Updated `internal/bootstrap/app.go` to perform actual readiness checks for NATS and Redis connections in the `/ready` endpoint.
+- Modified `internal/bootstrap/providers.go` by adding `natsConn` and `redisClient` to the `App` struct and `NewApp` function.
+- Added `NatsConnectionProvider` to `providers.go` and updated `ProviderSet`.
+- Ran `go generate ./...` to update `wire_gen.go`.
+- Ensured necessary imports in `internal/bootstrap/app.go`.

+**Hardened HTTP Server Timeouts:**
+- Added `ReadTimeoutSeconds` and `IdleTimeoutSeconds` to `AppConfig` in `internal/adapters/config/config.go`.
+- Updated `config/config.yaml` with default values for these new settings.
+- Modified `HTTPGracefulServerProvider` in `internal/bootstrap/providers.go` to use these new configuration values from `AppConfig`.

+**NATS Subscription Logic for WebSocket Handler:**
+- Updated `internal/adapters/websocket/handler.go`:
+  - Implemented initial subscription to the general `wa.<CompanyID>.<AgentID>.chats` NATS topic in `manageConnection`.
+  - Added a new NATS message handler (`generalChatEventsNatsHandler`) for these general chat events.
+  - Refactored `handleSelectChatMessage` and `manageConnection` to handle transitions from the general NATS subscription to a specific `wa.<CompanyID>.<AgentID>.messages.<ChatID>` subscription when a `MessageTypeSelectChat` is received from the client.
+  - Ensured that previous NATS subscriptions (either general or a previous specific one) are drained when switching.
+  - Corrected an issue with `pongWaitDuration` definition scope in `manageConnection`.

+**Implemented Redis Token Cache Adapter:**
+- Created `internal/adapters/redis/token_cache_adapter.go` with `NewTokenCacheAdapter` and methods to satisfy `domain.TokenCacheStore` for company user tokens.
+- Updated `TokenCacheStoreProvider` in `internal/bootstrap/providers.go` to use the new `TokenCacheAdapter`.

+**Admin Token Generation and Scoping:**
+- Added `GenerateAdminTokenHandler` and associated request/response structs to `internal/adapters/http/admin_handlers.go` to create admin tokens with `SubscribedCompanyID` and `SubscribedAgentID` scopes.
+- Added `GenerateAdminTokenHandlerProvider` to `internal/bootstrap/providers.go` and included it in `ProviderSet`.
+- Updated `App` struct and `NewApp` in `providers.go` to accept distinct handler types (`CompanyUserTokenGenerateHandler`, `AdminUserTokenGenerateHandler`) to resolve Wire ambiguity.
+- Ran `go generate ./...` to update `wire_gen.go`.
+- Registered the `POST /admin/generate-token` endpoint in `internal/bootstrap/app.go`, protected by `TokenGenerationMiddleware`.

+**Implemented gRPC Client Connection Pooling:**
+- Added `grpcClientPool (*sync.Map)` to the `Handler` struct in `internal/adapters/websocket/handler.go`.
+- Initialized the pool in `NewHandler`.
+- Implemented pooling logic in `specificChatNatsMessageHandler`:
+    - Reuse existing connections from the pool.
+    - Create new connections if not found or if a pooled connection fails, and add them to the pool.
+    - Removed `defer grpcConn.Close()` for pooled connections to allow reuse.
+    - If a pooled connection errors during `PushEvent`, it's removed from the pool and closed.